 An interview kit allows your interviewers to remain consistent across candidate interviews and provides a consistent framework for assessing candidates.
 By having this consistency, your hiring team will have better data for making hiring decisions at the end of the process.
 Likewise, the interview kit alleviates the stress imposed on interviewers to ask questions on the spot.
 Since the interview kit provides the questions that need to be asked, interviewers can focus on evaluating the responses instead of coming up with the next question.
 To learn more about interview kit best practices, please click here.

-Access Interview Kit for New Job
+Create Interview Kit for New Job

 Note: In the following section, users with Job Admin level permissions will need the additional user-specific permission Can create new jobs and request job approvals.